 Both Manticore Search and OpenSearch have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

-Both Manticore Search and OpenSearch show comparable community engagement with 11,753 and 12,755 stars respectively.
-In terms of developer contributions, OpenSearch has 2,522 forks, indicating strong developer engagement.
+Both tools have similar popularity levels, with Manticore Search having 11,820 stars and OpenSearch having 13,193 stars on GitHub.
+In terms of developer contributions, OpenSearch has 2,621 forks, indicating strong developer engagement.

 Manticore Search has been in development longer, starting 9 years ago, compared to OpenSearch which began 5 years ago.
 This 3.6-year head start suggests Manticore Search may have more mature features and established processes.